Monastery of Mohill-Manchan: Final suppression, 1649–1653

-The Priory was suppressed again during devastating Cromwellian conquest of Ireland c.
+The priory was suppressed again during the devastating Cromwellian conquest of Ireland c.
 1649.

 Heritage

 Priory clergy were expelled and risked execution under the Penal Laws.
-In 1666 four Reynolds priests (James, Loghlin, Richard, Walter) are among "forty nine Catholics from hiding places in the woods" in county Roscommon, who signed a letter in support of the Pope and protesting the loss of their 'due liberties'.
-And in 1713 an elderly Father Connor Reynolds "of Jamestown in the county of Leitrim" who had been exiled in Spain since 1681, was captured hiding in a trunk on a fishing boat arriving at Dungarvan port and imprisoned at Waterford gaol.
+In 1666, four Reynolds priests (James, Loghlin, Richard, Walter) are among "forty nine Catholics from hiding places in the woods" in County Roscommon, who signed a letter in support of the Pope and protesting the loss of their 'due liberties'.
+And in 1713 an elderly Father Connor Reynolds "of Jamestown in the county of Leitrim" who had been exiled in Spain since 1681, was captured hiding in a trunk on a fishing boat arriving at Dungarvan port and imprisoned at Waterford jail.

 Today nothing survives of the early ecclesiastical site here, except for an inaccessible old school-house, and the base of a round tower located near the old persons home in the town.
 The remains of the abbey or sanctuary forms the south, and east, walls of the Hyde family vault in the graveyard of 'Saint Mary's church' later built on the Priory ruins.
 The Croftons also built an old Castle at Rinn Lough from the ruins of Mohill Priory, as small free stones of the same class were evidenced in each.
 There may be other undocumented ruins on the wider monastic site, though it's not classed as a national monument or heritage site.